rodolfocaldeira/rodolfocaldeira.github.com/_posts/2013-12-15-interesting-bits-12-interview-questions.md

 ---
 layout: post
-title: Interesting Bits 12 - Interview questions
+title: "Interesting Bits 12 - Interview questions"
 excerpt: A useful collection of some interview questions.
+published: true
 ---

 If you're serious about getting a new job it's important that you do your homework and practice as much as you can.